phillbush/xnotify/README.md

 XNotify receives a notification specification in stdin and shows a notification for the user on the screen.

+See the [manual](https://github.com/phillbush/xnotify/wiki) for more information on how xnotify works.

 ## Features

 XNotify comes with the following features:

-* xnotify receives notifications from stdin, you can use a fifo to echo notifications on the fly like `echo Hello World > /tmp/xnotify.fifo`
+* xnotify receives notifications from stdin.
+  You can use a fifo to echo notifications on the fly like

+  `echo Hello World > /tmp/xnotify.fifo`

 * xnotify queue notifications and display them one above the other.

 * Image support, just prefix the notification string with `IMG:/path/to/the/file.png` and a tab.

 * Multiple monitor support.
 You can set the monitor with the `-m` option.

 * Support for fallback fonts (you can set more than one fonts, that will be tried in order).

 * X resources support (you don't need to recompile Xnotify for configuring it).